marbletracks/marbletrack3.com/content/episode/2020/07/25slower-smoother-animation.md

 ---

 Today I basically caught up with where I had sloppily filmed last week.
-This time I smoothed the motion of the chopstick RG is lifting, and slowed GC's pace as he flies across the spinning stage.
+This time I smoothed the motion of the chopstick [Reversible Guy](/workers/reversible/) is lifting, and slowed [G Choppy](/workers/g_choppy/)'s pace as he flies across the spinning stage.

 I need to more consistently plan paths so I get them right the first time.